millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide900.md

    ![](./images/900/image012.png)

-## Create a New Project in Oracle Data Visualization Desktop
+## Create a Connection to ADWC from Data Visualization Desktop

-### Create a Connection to ADWC from Data Visualization Desktop
+### Create Connection

 - Start Oracle Data Visualization Desktop from the Start Windows Menu